Formalizing SMEs in Sub-Saharan AfricaSubmitted by Admin on Thu, 10/31/2019 - 10:11

 The report is divided into three parts:

-► The first part explains the concept of informality, giving key information and figures.
-The context is indeed of major importance: while informality exists on all continents, it is particularly high in Sub-Saharan Africa, where more than 89% of jobs are informal (ILO, 2018).
+► The first part provides an overview on informality, introducing key concepts and figures.
+It points out that, while informality exists on all continents, it is particularly high in Sub-Saharan Africa, where more than 89% of jobs are informal (ILO, 2018).

-► The third part focuses on employees and seeks to understand the impacts - positive and negative - that formal employment represents for them in comparison to informal employment.
+► The third part focuses on the employees of SMEs and seeks to understand the impacts - positive and negative - that a formal job represents for these workers.

 Reference: two I&P/FERDI studies on informality in Madagascar and Sénégal